More than one option

 The costs of the procedure

-As insolvency practitioner, we are entitled by law to be paid as part of the insolvency process.
-Our fees come out of any money we ingather from the company’s assets, to the extent that there are available sums.
+As insolvency practitioners, we are entitled by law to be paid as part of the insolvency process.
+Our fees come out of any money we ingather from the company’s assets.
 If there are no assets available, then sometimes a petitioning creditor or the directors will pay the fees, to ensure that the company still benefits from a formal winding up.